 ecl packagemap validate Calls the packagemap validate command.
-Actions validate Validates package map info Arguments filename The filename containing the package map info to validate target The target containing the package map to validate Options -v,verbose Output additional tracing information -s,server The IP Address or hostname of ESP server running ECL Watch services active Validates the package map that is active for the given target pmid= <packagemapid></packagemapid> Validates the given package map queryid Validate the files for the given queryid if they are mapped in the package map port The ECL Watch services port (Default is 8010) -ssl Use SSL to secure the connection to the server. -u,username The username (if necessary) -pw,password The password (if necessary) wait-connect= <ms></ms> Timeout while connecting to server (in milliseconds) wait-read= <secs></secs> Timeout while reading from socket (in seconds)
+Actions validate Validates package map info Arguments filename The filename containing the package map info to validate target The target containing the package map to validate Options -v,verbose Output additional tracing information -s,server The IP Address or hostname of ESP server running ECL Watch services active Validates the package map that is active for the given target pmid= <packagemapid></packagemapid> Validates the given package map queryid Validate the files for the given queryid if they are mapped in the package ma Will not report optional files that are not defined in the packagemap Will not report general packagemap warnings ignore-optional ignore-warnings ignore-queries= <setofqueries></setofqueries> Will not report on the queries which match the expression.
+The set of queries can be a comma-separated list or you can use the option once per entry.
+Wildcards are supported. port The ECL Watch services port (Default is 8010) -ssl Use SSL to secure the connection to the server. -u,username The username (if necessary) -pw,password The password (if necessary) wait-connect= <ms></ms> Timeout while connecting to server (in milliseconds)

+wait-read= <secs></secs> Timeout while reading from socket (in seconds) wait icad=\Sees> Timeout withe reading from socket (in seconds)